Purdue-Overwatch/PurdueStat/README.md

 As full time students, our priority is, has been, and will always be our education.
 This means that development on PurdueStat does not (and likely will never) have a regular schedule.

-That being said, we recognize that the Overwatch community is full of brilliant people, and we encourage you to create pull requests if you'd like to contribute!
-Please be sure to properly document your code, follow the coding style conventions used in this project, and write a detailed explanation of what changes you've made.
-For major updates, please open an issue beforehand to explain what kind of changes you'd like to make.
+That being said, we recognize that the Overwatch community is full of brilliant people, and pull requests are welcome!
+Check `Contributing.md` for more details on how to contribute.

-Submitting a pull request does not guarantee it will be merged, and we reserve the right to reject any request without explanation.

 ## License